agentvoiceresponse/avr-docs-mcp/README.md

 ## Support AVR

 AVR is free and open-source.
-If you find it valuable, consider supporting its development:
+Any support is entirely voluntary and intended as a personal gesture of appreciation.
+Donations do not provide access to features, services, or special benefits, and the project remains fully available regardless of donations.

 <a href="https://ko-fi.com/agentvoiceresponse" target="_blank"><img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="Support us on Ko-fi"></a>